jlpdeveloper/service-dependency-api/README.md

 This API allows you to:

-- Track services and their metadata (name, owner, GitHub repo, etc.)
+- Track services and their metadata (name, description, GitHub repo, etc.)
 - Map dependencies between services
-- Associate GitHub releases with services
+- Associate releases with services
 - Query service relationships and dependencies

 ## Features